Convention & Visitors Bureau

 “Chautauqua” is believed to be an Iroquois word that described the shape of Chautauqua Lake in New York state.
 It can mean “a bag tied in the middle” or “two moccasins tied together.”
 The original gatherings of the Chautauqua Institution happened on this lake, so the group took their name from the setting.

 Headed to the Chautauqua area on the weekend to hike among the Flatirons?
-Ride the free weekend shuttle, a short, 10-minute-or-so ride to get there stress-free and avoid parking fees.
+Ride the free weekend summer shuttle, a short, 10-minute-or-so ride to get there stress-free and avoid parking fees.
+The shuttle runs from Memorial Day to Labor Day.
 Here's all the information on the Park-to-Park hiker shuttle.